Using oxygen at home - what to ask your doctorOxygen - what to ask your doctor; What to ask your doctor about home oxygen

 Because of problems with your lungs or heart, you will need to use oxygen in your home.

-Below are some questions you may want to ask your doctor or nurse to help you use your oxygen.
+Below are questions you may want to ask your health care provider to help you use your oxygen.

 When should I use my oxygen?

 - All the time?

 - Only when I am short of breath?

 - How about when I am sleeping?

 Is it ok for me to change how much oxygen is flowing out of the tank or oxygen concentrator?